 On this page is an inflation expectations calculator.
 Using breakeven rates on nominal and inflation adjusted notes in constant maturity debt, we show the market’s inflation expectations.

 Below is the inflations expectations tool showing the market’s current prediction for forward inflation.
 Numbers are annualized, in percent, over the next x number of years stated.
 Inflation is CPI.

-How Does This Inflation Expectations Calculator Work?
+How Does The Inflation Expectations Calculator Work?

 See, it’s like magic!

-Is This the Best Method?
+Is This the Best Method to Predict Inflation?

 If you are interested in a more hardcore inflation expectation methodology, read the Cleveland Fed’s paper “Inflation Expectations, Real Rates, and Risk Premia: Evidence from Inflation Swaps“.
-The lay out a few methods which can also be used to forecast inflation including using swaps.
+They lay out some methods which you can use to forecast inflation including using swaps.

 If that reading is too heavy for you, they also publish their data monthly, for all time frames between 1 and 30 years.
 Give that data a look.